siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 n(u)\sim \sqrt{1+\frac{u}{u_\star}},
 $$

+where $u_\star$ is the reference energy density scale at which this self-refraction becomes order one, then the side of the flow carrying greater overlap energy transports more slowly.
+That speed difference bends the flow toward the higher-loading side, just as refraction bends light in a dielectric.
-where $u_\star$ is the reference energy density scale at which self-loading becomes order one.
-This chapter needs only the geometric consequence: once the loading is strong enough to produce a thin nearly uniform toroidal closure, the winding can be treated as approximately uniform.
+The resulting bend is what the local winding angle $\beta$ records.
+This chapter needs only the geometric consequence: once self-refraction has produced a thin nearly uniform toroidal closure, the winding can be treated as approximately uniform.

 At the level needed to count allowed standing closures, take a thin nearly uniform toroidal closure: the cross-sectional radius is approximately constant